WalletWasabi/WabiSabi/protocol.md

 ## Roles

-A single user assumes multiple roles in the protocol, each with its own network level identity (separate tor circuit):
+A single user assumes multiple roles in the protocol, each with its own anonymity network identity:

 - Satoshi - used to obtain round information
 - Alice - used for input registration (can be instantited multiple times per